Home > Pillows + Cushions > Decorative > Heirloom Pillow with Wave Tucks and Woven Lace

 - There is also a ½” seam allowance accounted for on each side.
 Go slowly, carefully and firmly pressing along the way.

 - If you are brand new to this type of pleating process, take a look at our full tutorial on Making Knife Pleats.
 When complete, your original 41” x 17” panel should be 21” x 17”.
-The perspective of the photos below is from above so the pleats are pointing to the left.
+The perspective of the photo below is from above and the pleats are pointing to the left.
 When starting the wave tucks, do make sure you are working with the panel properly oriented with the tucks facing to the right.

 - If you pressed well and had starched previously, you may be able to simply work with the panel as-is.
 However, we recommend adding a row of pins top and bottom to help hold the tucks in place.

 - With all the tucks complete, the next step is to create the wave tucks in the center section.
 Measure 5¼” down from the top raw edge of the panel and use pins to mark a horizontal line.
+Then, use your fabric pen or pencil to draw in the horizontal line.

 - Baste along each of these lines in thread to match the fabric.